Hari343/python_interview_session/README.md

 ## Guidelines

-1. You aren't allowed to browse the web or use Google search during the course of the test.
+1. You can browse the web and use Google search during the course of the test.
+2. You shouldn't directly seach for the solution of a problem.
-2. You should share your screen during the test and shouldn't use multiple monitors.
+3. You should share your screen during the test and shouldn't use multiple monitors.
-3. You aren't allowed to use ChatGPT during the course of the test.
+4. You aren't allowed to use ChatGPT during the course of the test.
-4. You aren't allowed to use any external libraries or templates.
+5. You aren't allowed to use any external libraries or templates.
-5. Copy pasting code from other projects is strictly prohibited.
+6. Copy pasting code from other projects is strictly prohibited.
-6. You CAN use any built-in library.
+7. You CAN use any built-in library.
-7. You CAN refer any documentation built-in to the IDE you are using to write the code.
+8. You CAN refer any documentation built-in to the IDE you are using to write the code or official docs.

 ## Test

 This test has two parts.
-The total time allocated for the test is 1 hour and 15 minutes.
-It is recommended that you spend about 45 minutes on Part 1 and 30 minutes on Part 2.
+The total time allocated for the test is 1 hour and 30 minutes.
+It is recommended that you spend about 45 minutes on Part 1 and 45 minutes on Part 2.

 ## Part 1

 Part 1 focuses on your algorithm and basic Python knowledge.
 It consists of 3 problems.

-1. Third Largest (file: 1_third_largest.py)
+1. Multiply Strings (file: 1_multiply_strings.py)
 2. Invert Binary Tree (file: 2_invert_binary_tree.py)
 3. Remove Duplicates (file: 3_remove_duplicates.py)